 Understanding the end grain

-When shopping for 4x4 posts, look at the ends.
-If growth rings start near the center of the post and expand outward, it's almost certainly made from a peeler core.
-If the rings are off center, it's not the log's center.
-Buy 10-ft. posts instead of peeler-core 8-footers and trim them to fit.
+When shopping for 4×4 pressure treated posts, look at the ends.
+If growth rings start near the center of the post and expand outward, it’s almost certainly made from a peeler core.
+If the rings are off center, it’s not the log’s center.
+Our suggestion is to buy 10-ft. posts instead of peeler-core 8-footers and trim them to fit.